bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.16 =
+* Tweak - Add an option to use more WP settings to localize the calendar, in Settings > Messages tab
+* Fix - Activities may not be saved / displayed if only the Administrator role was not selected in permission tab
+* Optimization - Load js password strength meter only when required

 = 1.7.15 - 2020/01/04 =
 * Tweak - Display IDs in calendar and form editor dialogs (useful for CSS)
 * Tweak - Do not take into account the form action for calendars automatically displayed on WC product pages